felixmariotto/node-basis/README.md

 ## usage

-`basis -file myFile.png`
+`node-basis -file myFile.png`

 ## more options

 All arguments are forwarded to the basis-universal API.
-Type `basis` without argument to get documentation.
+Type `node-basis` without argument to get documentation.